-The College Board cancelled SAT’s for March and May here in Seattle, have scheduled one for June but given the ongoing uncertainties, it may well be cancelled too.
+The College Board cancelled SAT’s for March and May here in Seattle, have scheduled one for June but given the ongoing uncertainties, it may well be cancelled too [update: they were.]
 The College Board has not been very specific about future opportunities, nor in any way flexible about adding new sites or locations.
 It’s highly questionable at this writing that June exams in the Pacific Northwest will even take place.
 Awfully tough conditions under which to motivate oneself to study and excel.

 For the college-bound, junior year is such a vital year for students to continue to demonstrate through their actions in the community who they are.
 By junior year, they’ve finally come of age enough for some of those opportunities to be further opened up to them.
 Some were interviewing for summer internships.
 Many were scheduled to take SATs, ACTs, final exams, final projects, AP classes, extracurricular activities, theater performances sports competition and more.

 Spring of junior year is also when many tour college campuses, go to information sessions about the next stage of your life, “shop for” and identify college fit (and even preference of major.)
 It’s when many have enough seniority to lead and participate in clubs and activities, help others through volunteering, and so much more.

 In just five or six short months, many of these students will be applying to college.
 Not being able to leave the house puts a real damper on demonstrating who they are in this very important year.

 Impact Highly Variable Depending Upon Region, Community and School